openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

-Of the top FigureÂ 10, â€œServer Surveyâ€web servers in current use, Microsoftâ€™s web
+Of the top Figure 10, “Server Survey”web servers in current use, Microsoft’s web
         server IIS is the only pure-Windows one.
 Apache by and large is the most widely used web server software based on the number of users.
 It is also good to note that it is cross-platform and will run on both Windows and Linux systems. (...)